 It was originally the inspiration of professional music teachers, Hilary Wickham and Louise Lawrence who share a wealth of musical experience between them.
 Their passionate belief that every child should have the opportunity to access music led to the beginning of High Park Community Music Project – or High Park Music School as it’s often referred.

-Now, in 2019, the team is headed up by Hilary who continues to dedicate a so much energy into keeping High Park such a fantastic group.
-Bex Maynard joined the team in Sept 2014, and as well as providing all the admin, she thoroughly enjoys tutoring the young flute players.
-Charlotte Stus joined the team in 2018 and is providing support and tutoring for the clarinetists when she is not required to work on weekends.
-Helen Rook also joined the team last year, with her daughter learning flute, she offered to help out where she could and will lead music theory sessions when she's available on a Saturday morning.
+Now, in 2022, the team is headed up by Hilary who continues to dedicate a so much energy into keeping High Park such a fantastic group.
+Charlotte Stus joined in 2017 and is providing support and tutoring for the clarinettists when she is not required to work on weekends.
+Bex Maynard joined in 2014, initially as administrator, then tutoring the young flute players, now, she is taking a back-seat and continuing with keeping the website up to date.
+Helen Rook also joined the team in 2019, with her daughter learning flute, she is providing a vital support role ensuring our safeguarding policies are all up to date.

 High Park musicians perform at many events including local fundraising concerts for a variety of causes such as the Moorland Mousie Trust among others.